 Domestic assault allegations need to be taken seriously.
 If you are charged with domestic assault, you should seek legal advice as soon as possible to avoid making statements that could be misinterpreted and jeopardize your case.

 An experienced Seward domestic violence lawyer could not only provide advice and representation, but also work to collect evidence on your behalf to build a strong defense.
 They may also be able to seek alteration of a protection order, or at least assist in compliance with an order to avoid additional penalties.
-To learn how the Berry Law Firm legal team could assist in your domestic violence case, call now.
+To learn how the Berry Law legal team could assist in your domestic violence case, call now.